Xingchen-Yu/Circular_Factor_Model/README.md

 Rscript ./main_script/Circular_Factor_Model.R 100000 80000 12 112 &

+The “main_script” folder contains the following scripts,

+Circular_Factor_Model.R implements the proposed model in the paper.
+(Parallel computing required) Euclidean_1d.
+R implements the 1d Eulicdean latent factor model in the paper.
+(Single thread) Euclidean_2d.
+R implements the 2d Eulicdean latent factor model in the paper.
+(Single thread) tables_figures.R reproduces the major results in the paper once the corresponding runs are finished

+The “source” folder contains the following scripts,

+circular_factor_model_functions.
+R includes cpp functions for the proposed model. read_kh2.R and ymat_spit.R contains data preprocessing and two miscellaneous functions

 ## Reproducibility workflow
 Under the root directory, first run each the following commands,